 While responsiveness standards obviously need to be realistic and take into account factors such as time zones and distances, even small delays in response times from your suppliers could add up to significant cumulative delay times for you.

 Cost reduction covers a number of factors such as PO accuracy, lead times, number of defects, compliance rate, and other metrics we’ve already covered.

-Since cost reductions through efficiency are usually the aim of any series of supply chain metrics, this cost reduction can be seen as the overall indicator as to whether monitoring and addressing the other KPIs is having the desired effect.
+Since cost reductions through efficiency are usually the aim of any series of supply chain metrics, cost reduction can be seen as the overall indicator as to whether monitoring and addressing the other KPIs is having the desired effect.

-Essentially, if all other desirable metrics are in the green, and you are able to also reduce costs through the use of actionable feedback generated by supplier performance metrics, then it is a clear indication that the system works.
+Essentially, if all other desirable metrics are in green, and you are able to also reduce costs through the use of actionable feedback generated by supplier performance metrics, then it is a clear indication that the system works.

 Why Measure Supplier Performance Metrics?

 As with any set of metrics, monitoring your suppliers using the supplier scorecard allows you to isolate and improve parts of the supply chain that are underperforming.